 You learn more about transferring points here: https://hiltonhonors3.hilton.com/en/earn-use-points/exchange/airline-rail/index.html

-Hilton Honors allows points pooling whereby you can share points with up to 10 other members.
+If you want to share points amongst a larger group (like a family), Hilton Honors also allows points pooling whereby you can share points with up to 10 other members.
 Each member can transfer up to 500,000 points into a pool in a calendar year and an individual member can receive up to 2,000,000 points in a calendar year.
 You must have been a member for at least 30 days and have at least 1,000 points in your account to join a pool.
-Note that while the original program announcement suggested that pooled points are available immediately but “may take up to 24 hours” to be reflected in your account, my experience has been that it often takes several days for pooled points to transfer and transfers have sometimes failed without reason.
-It is advisable to transfer in advance when possible.
+Note that while the original program announcement suggested that pooled points are available immediately but “may take up to 24 hours” to be reflected in your account, my experience has been that this really varies.
+Sometimes, pooled points move instantly.
+Sometimes, it can take several days for pooled points to transfer and other times transfers have sometimes failed without reason.
+It is advisable to initiate pooling or transfers in advance when possible.

 Points expire after 12 months of inactivity.
 Fortunately, almost all points activity will reset the clock.
 Points remain alive and available as long as you earn or use points at least once every 12 months.